Thomas Myddelton Biddulph

 Sir Thomas Myddelton Biddulph KCB PC (29 July 1809 – 28 September 1878) was an officer in the British Army and courtier.

 Early life

 Thomas was born on 29 July 1809.
 He was the second son of Charlotte Myddelton and Robert Myddelton Biddulph (1761–1814) of Ledbury and younger brother of Robert Myddelton Biddulph, MP for Denbighshire.
-His father adopted, by royal license, the additional surname of Myddelton in 1801 after his mother inherited Chirk Castle from her unmarried brother Richard Myddelton in 1796.
+His father adopted, by royal licence, the additional surname of Myddelton in 1801 after his mother inherited Chirk Castle from her unmarried brother Richard Myddelton in 1796.